qinchuanhui/UDA-Benchmark/README.md

 ### Evaluation Metrics
 To evaluate the quality of LLM-generated answers, we apply widely accepted span-level F1-score in PaperTab, PaperText, FetaTab, and NqText datasets, where ground-truth answers are in natural language and the source datasets also utilize this metric.
 We treat the prediction and ground truth as bags of words and calculate the F1-score to measure their overlap (see [basic_eval](uda/eval/utils/basic_utils.py)).

 In financial analysis, the assessment becomes more intricate due to numerical values.
-For the TatHybrid dataset, we adopt the numeracy-focused F1-score, which considers the scale and the plus-minus of numerical values (see [financial_eval](uda/eval/utils/finance_utils.py)).
-In the FinHybrid dataset, where answers are always numerical or binary, we rely on the Exact-Match metric but allow for a numerical tolerance of $1\%$, accounting for rounding discrepancies.
+For the TatHybrid dataset, we adopt the numeracy-focused F1-score, which considers the scale and the plus-minus of numerical values.
+In the FinHybrid dataset, where answers are always numerical or binary, we rely on the Exact-Match metric but allow for a numerical tolerance of 1%, accounting for rounding discrepancies.

-For more details of our benchmark and experiments, please refer to the directory [exp](exp).
+### Resources
+For an in-depth exploration of our benchmark and experimental framework, please refer to the resources located in the [experiment](experiment) directory.
+We have curated a collection of user-friendly Jupyter notebooks, to facilitate replication of our benchmarking procedures.
+Additionally, more  details of implementing our functionalities are constructed and housed within the [uda](uda) directory.